 Almost everyone who drinks alcohol has had the unpleasant experience of “the morning after.”
 According to the Alcohol Hangover Research Group, technically, hangover symptoms develop when an individual’s BAC (blood alcohol concentration) drops substantially, and the symptoms peak when the individual’s BAC is near zero.
 According to Scientific American, it is estimated that nearly three-quarters of individuals who use alcohol will experience some hangover effects at one time or another.

 If you or a loved one is consistently suffering from hangovers, it may be time to seek help.
 Our admissions navigators are available to speak with you about treatment any time of day.
-Call our hotline at 1-888-685-5770 to get the information you need to start your journey toward recovery today.
+Call our hotline at 1-888-685-5770 or get a text to get the information you need to start your journey toward recovery today.

 According to a review in the journal Alcohol and Alcoholism, controlled studies have listed the following symptoms of a hangover: